satshas/Coffee-Grinder/README.md

 6. Connect the power suplly to the DC barrel connector and the AC power cord to mains.

 7. Test.
+##**Sub Assembly C: Electronics**

+1. Attach the controller board the the front aluminium plate by srewing the shaft of the board throu the big hole located in the top left of the plate, secure it with the provided nut.

+2. Attach the DC barrel jack connector to the back aluminium plate fitting it in to the hole located on the lower middle part.

 # Pictures